-For the month of August, join Chef de Cuisine Jose Alvarez as he explores the central valley state of Guanajuato and it’s hearty cuisine.
-Menus run all month long so come join us for dinner before the month is out to try some of our favorite dishes from Guanajuato.
+Taste of Mexico is a monthly special menu series that highlights the classic dishes and cooking techniques from a different Mexican state each month.
+For the month of September, join Chef de Cuisine Jose Alvarez as he explores the tequila-producing state of Jalisco.
+Noted for its quintessentially Mexican traditions, Jalisco is the birthplace of mariachi and ranchero culture.
+Menus run all month long so come join us for dinner before the month is out to try some of our favorite dishes from Jalisco.

-FLAVORS OF GUANAJUATO
+FLAVORS OF JALISCO